strongbox/strongbox-docs/docs/developer-guide/building-the-code-with-docker.md

 ```

 You can now either open up a new terminal or execute `source ~/.bashrc`
-Have fun building things in docker :smile:
+Have fun building things in docker! :smile:

 ### Example commands